thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/joint_probability.md

 `python3 probability_math.py`{{execute}}

 If you are unfamiliar with logarithms, just know that they allow us to bypass the floating point underflow issue by using addition instead of multiplication.
-There is no shortage of resources to explain logarithms which are essentially are the reverse of exponents.
+There are several online tutorials to learn about logarithms, including the ones below:

 **Resources:**